gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 - Subscribe: if you are not a participant of the discussion on that issue, but want to receive notifications on each new input, subscribe to it.
-- Unsubscribe: if you are receiving notifications on that issue but no longer want to receive them, unsubscribe to it.
+- Unsubscribe: if you are receiving notifications on that issue but no longer want to receive them, unsubscribe from it.

-Read more on the [notifications documentation](../../../workflow/notifications.md#issue-merge-request-events).
+Read more in the [notifications documentation](../../../workflow/notifications.md#issue--merge-request-events).

 #### 11. Reference

-- A quick "copy to clipboard" button to that issue's reference, `foo/bar#xxx`, where `foo` is the `username` or `groupname`, `bar` is the `project-name`, and `xxx` is the issue number.
+- A quick "copy to clipboard" button for that issue's reference, `foo/bar#xxx`, where `foo` is the `username` or `groupname`, `bar` is the `project-name`, and `xxx` is the issue number.

 #### 12. Title and description

-- Title: a plain text title describing the issue's subject.
+- Title: a plain text title for describing the subject of the issue.
-- Description: a text field which fully supports [GitLab Flavored Markdown](../../markdown.md#gitlab-flavored-markdown-gfm).
+- Description: a large text field which fully supports [GitLab Flavored Markdown](../../markdown.md#gitlab-flavored-markdown-gfm), to describe all the details of the issue.

-#### 13. @mentions
+#### 13. Mentions

-- You can either `@mention` a user or a group present in your GitLab instance and they will be notified via todos and email, unless that person has disabled all notifications in their profile settings.
+- You can mention a user or a group present in your GitLab instance with `@username` or `@groupname` and they will be notified via todos and email, unless they have disabled all notifications in their profile settings.
-- Mentions for yourself (the current logged in user),will be distinctly highlighted in a different color, allowing you to easily see which comments involve you, helping you focus on them quickly.
+- Mentions for yourself (the current logged in user), will be highlighted in a different color, allowing you to easily see which comments involve you, helping you focus on them quickly.

-To change your [notification settings](../../../workflow/notifications.md) navigate to **Profile Settings** > **Notifications** > **Global notification level** and choose your preferences from the dropdown menu.
+To change your [notification settings](../../../workflow/notifications.md), navigate to **Profile Settings** > **Notifications** > **Global notification level** and choose your preference from the dropdown menu.

 > **Tip:**
 Avoid mentioning `@all` in issues and merge requests,